hawkejo/RISCV-BlueDevil/README.md

 # RISCV-BlueDevil
+### RV32I 32-bit integer instruction set

 This is an implementation of the RISC-V processor architecture for the CCSU Capstone class.
 The intent is to create a design that will be scalable and viable for use in production.
+This branch implements the 32-bit RV32I integer instruction set in a non-pipelined manner.

 This processor is intended to be a real-time processor where each instruction has a predictible time to completion and should be used for applications requiring that predictibility.
 Additionally, while the design contained in this repository is intended to be deployed on a Xilinx Artix-7 FPGA, the processor core can be utilized anywhere with just a change in the top module to provide the requisite I/O interface.